kemperfekt/wuffchat/README.md

 ## 🎯 What is WuffChat?

 **WuffChat** is an AI-powered conversational assistant that helps dog owners understand their furry friends by **explaining behavior from the dog's perspective**.
-Using advanced AI and a comprehensive knowledge base about canine instincts, WuffChat provides empathetic, instinct-based behavioral analysis.
+Built on V3 agentic architecture with BDI (Beliefs-Desires-Intentions) pattern, WuffChat uses autonomous decision-making and tool integration to provide empathetic, instinct-based behavioral analysis.

 > **Technical Note**: This project is internally referred to as "DogBot" in repositories and code.
 WuffChat is the public-facing brand name.